Caramel Sauce

 It needs to cool to thicken

-Right now while the mixture is hot, it will look very thin and runny, but the caramel sauce will thicken as it cools.
+Right now while the mixture is hot, it will look very thin and runny, but the sauce will thicken as the caramel cools.
 I find the caramel has the best drizzling consistency at room temperature.
 If you refrigerate it, it may become too thick to drizzle, and you’ll need to warm it slightly.
 You can do this gently in the microwave or in a saucepan on the stove.

 Suggestions for Serving